RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 </simpleShell:SimpleShell.Content>
 ```

-The `RootPageContainer` view has to contain a `SimpleNavigationHost` element somewhere in its view hieararchy.
+The `RootPageContainer` view must contain a `SimpleNavigationHost` element somewhere in its view hieararchy.
 This element will host all the root pages.

 Tab bar is not visible on the detail page: